clojurewerkz/legacy-blog/source/_posts/2013-08-29-stream-processing-with-eep.markdown

 When we've first started investigating __state of art__ of event processing, intuitive choices for inspiration were Erlang (gen_event) and Node.js.
 Don't try to judge strictly here.
-Of course, they certainly take absolutely different approach to concurrency, but even emission part looks quite similar.
+Of course, they certainly take absolutely different approach to concurrency, but emission part looks quite similar.

 In [gen_event](http://www.erlang.org/doc/man/gen_event.html) two